sojkaware/Tunneler/tuneller_specs.md

 Colors: light_orange and dark_orange, random with equal probability.

 ## Soil Digging by Tank Movement
-Tank movement digs soil 1px around the tank.
+Tank movement digs soil 1px around the tank, but not in a perfect square - the digging pattern has not sharp edges but rather smooth - the two pixels on the edges are not part of it.

 # Tank Explosion